WellWired Journal

 A small example itinerary

 Then check the practical details.
 Look up opening times, ticket prices, and travel times.
-You can also ask AI to adjust the plan if you prefer fewer steps or more rest.
+You can also ask AI to adjust the plan if you prefer fewer stops or more rest.

 Questions to double check